Help make dreams come true – Sponsor a Child in the Philippines!

-Now more than ever the children in the areas we provide services are in need of international support, due to the recent devastation caused by Typhoon Yolanda (Haiyan).
+Now more than ever the children in the areas we provide services are in need of international support, due to the devastation caused by Typhoon Yolanda (Haiyan) in 2013.
 For $300 USD a year (or $25 USD a month) sponsors can help provide the basic necessities to children from disadvantaged families and supply them with access to education, food, social support, and medical care, while restoring their sense of dignity and hope for success in the future.

 All VFV Sponsors are given the opportunity to receive cards and correspondence from their sponsored child, while at the same time receiving regular professional updates from our professional Child Sponsorship staff.

 Volunteer for the Visayans takes pride in its unique multi-faceted structure and has been working diligently since 2004 to improve the lives of almost 170 children from disadvantaged families through our Child Sponsorship Program.

 Contact our Sponsorship Coordinators if you have any questions: Crisel or Jenny